Understand what good utterances are for your LUIS app

-Training is non-deterministic: the utterance prediction could vary slightly across versions or apps.
+Training is generally non-deterministic: the utterance prediction could vary slightly across versions or apps.

-Developers should start testing their LUIS application with real traffic by sending utterances to the endpoint.
+Developers should start testing their LUIS application with real traffic by sending utterances to the prediction endpoint URL.
 These utterances are used to improve the performance of the intents and entities with Review utterances.
 Tests submitted with the LUIS website testing pane are not sent through the endpoint, and so do not contribute to active learning.

 See Add example utterances for information on training a LUIS app to understand user utterances.